Lcram33/collatz-cipher/README.md

 ### Brute forcing the key

-As seen above, there are 10^413 possible keys with nbytes = 100.
-With nbytes = 1,000 it increases to 10^2589.
+As seen above, there are 10^485 possible keys with nbytes = 100.
+With nbytes = 1,000 it increases to 10^2653.

+Brute forcing is not possible in acceptable time with our present knowledge and computer power.

 <!-- GETTING STARTED -->